-It’s harrowing to lose information and data that you’ve taken years to create.
-That’s why there are umpteen portable data storage devices on the market to help you store your data.
-IT experts advise that the best place to keep data is in cloud systems.
-Unfortunately, cloud storage is still isn’t convenient.
+Losing information and data you’ve taken years to create is harrowing.
+That’s why umpteen portable data storage devices are on the market to help you store your data.
+IT experts advise that cloud systems are the best place to keep data.
+Unfortunately, cloud storage is still not convenient.
 That leaves you with no choice but to use other data storage devices.

 Data storage devices range from tiny drives that can be mounted to mobile devices to larger networks best suited for multi-user environments.
-To ensure that you handle your data and information appropriately, you need to select the best device for storing data.
+Select the best device for storing data to ensure that you handle your data and information appropriately.
 Your device choice shouldn’t only hold your data, but it should also distribute it.

 Here are some things that you should look at when buying an external storage device: